 Eye infections, foreign objects in the eye, and eye injuries are all reasons to seek urgent eye care.
 Primary EyeCare provides treatment for eye and vision emergency cases.
 Prompt medical response is necessary to prevent damage to the eye and to preserve vision.
-Our optometrists, Dr. Hoppe, Dr. Trettin, and Dr. Marshall, along with the rest of our care teamwork quickly to help patients recover from many different time-sensitive eye health concerns.
+Our optometrists, Dr. Hoppe and Dr. Trettin, along with the rest of our care teamwork quickly to help patients recover from many different time-sensitive eye health concerns.

 In case of an eye vision emergency contact our optometrist or visit the nearest Primary EyeCare location for cases of:

 Foreign objects in the eye